bolner/FatCatDB/README.md

 }
 ```

-When you add a new type, you alwas have to add 2 converters: one that convert to string, and another that converts back from a string.
+When you add a new type, you alwas have to add 2 converters: one that converts to string, and another that converts back from a string.
 The 2 template parameters of `RegisterTypeConverter` are the source and the target type.
 Examples:

 ```csharp
 typeConverterSetup